 Meet the Basic Science Trainee Committee

 The BSTC communicates the training and professional development needs of trainees to the NMD4C pre-clinical science pillar leads, providing feedback, and suggesting improvements to existing NMD4C trainee opportunities.
-The BSTC is composed of 9 members, including a chair, co-chair, secretary, and general members, representing the diversity of the Canadian neuromuscular trainee population.
+The BSTC is composed of 15 members, including a chair, co-chair, secretary, general members, and sub-committee members representing the diversity of the Canadian neuromuscular trainee population.

 Jean-Philippe Leduc-Gaudet